asd1245dss/learngit/README.md

    ```

 2. ```powershell
-   git merge Your Branch
+   git merge Your Branchdd
    ```

 3. ```powershell
-   git checkout -d Your Branch
+   git checkout -d Your Branchdss
    ```
 4. ```powershell
    git branch -a